pointblank-club/syshardn/README.md

 - Test in non-production environments first
 - Review rules before applying
 - Maintain backups
-- Understand the impact of each rule
+- Understand the impact of each rule.
 - Have a rollback plan.

 The authors are not responsible for any system issues or data loss resulting from the use of this tool.